petros-d/docs/cloud/runtime-version-lifecycle-policy.md

 - The Astronomer Support team will offer support for paying customers running a supported version of Runtime via the [Astronomer Support Portal](https://support.astronomer.io).
 - A user can create a new Airflow Deployment via the Astronomer UI, CLI, or API with any supported `major.minor` version pair of Runtime.
 For new Deployments, the Astronomer UI assumes the latest patch.

-When the maintenance window for a version of Runtime ends, the following is true:
+When the maintenance window for a given version of Runtime ends, the following is true:

-- The Astronomer Support team is not obligated to answer questions regarding an Airflow Deployment that is running that version.
+- The Astronomer Support team is not obligated to answer questions regarding an Airflow Deployment that is running the version.
 - New Deployments cannot be created on Astronomer Cloud with that version of Runtime.
 Unsupported versions will _not_ render as an option in the Deployment creation process from the Astronomer UI, API, or CLI.
-- The latest version of the Astronomer Cloud CLI will show a warning if a user pushes a Docker image to Astronomer that corresponds to that version.
+- The latest version of the Astronomer Cloud CLI will show a warning if a user pushes a Docker image to Astronomer that corresponds to the version.
+- The Astronomer UI will show a warning if any of your Deployments are running the version.

 To ensure reliability, service will not be interrupted for Deployments running a version of Runtime that is no longer supported.
 Unsupported versions will also continue to be available for local development and testing via the Astronomer Cloud CLI.